 24. Hoyt Arboretum

 There are over 2000 species of trees and plants at the Hoyt Arboretum and tons of trails to walk.
 The Maple trail is especially beautiful in the fall.

-The Historic Columbia River Highway isn’t too far from the city and you’ll find a ton of waterfall hikes there.
+The waterfalls are technically outside the city, but the Historic Columbia River Highway isn’t too far (some are only half an hour away) and you’ll find a ton of waterfall hikes there.
 Multnomah Falls is a popular stop, and you practically park right next to it.
 If you’re willing to drive out a little farther, here’s a list of more waterfalls to check out in Oregon.

-- International Rose Test Garden – It’s open year round, but if you want to see the roses, you’ll have to visit between mid-May and mid-October (this may change depending on the weather).
-Free public tours are at 1pm starting from Memorial Day to Labor Day.
+- International Rose Test Garden (click to see our full post) – It’s open year round, but if you want to see the roses, you’ll have to visit between mid-May and mid-October (this may change depending on the weather).
+Free public tours are at 1 pm starting from Memorial Day to Labor Day.

 - The Freakybuttrue Peculiarium – you can get in free if you wear a decent costume!